Main Menu

 Your senior year is an exciting time!
 School counselors are ready to work with seniors to help them to have a successful senior year and to reach their post-secondary goals.
 Please see below for a list of action items seniors should consider.

-- All senior students received an invitation from their school counselor to schedule an individual senior meeting.
+• In September/early October, all senior students meet individually with their school counselor.
 In this meeting, school counselors will cover the following information:

-- Do your research!
+• Do your research!
 Many post-secondary institutions are holding virtual tours and meetings.
 Use Xello (formerly Career Cruising) for college and career preparation.
 Take advantage of what is available online.
+Be on the lookout for college reps and guest speakers in the BHS library.

 Common App and Xello